How Are Your Project Management Skills?

 The people on your project team can make or break the final outcome, so it is important to not just like your team members but be sure they possess and display the winning qualities that will support team outcomes.
 I’ve been burned by aligning with support people who have not had the right mix of interpersonal skills or the right technical skills.
 (Buyer beware!)
 In this online universe, it’s very easy to enter into relationships with support people without adequately vetting your new team members.
 Start working together effectively as soon as possible, develop a project plan, roles & responsibilities and outline your performance expectations.
 These will all keep the project team on track and working productively.

 There are many skills that come to play when you manage projects.
 Some of the most important at the start are planning and scheduling.
-Of course time management, negotiation, adapting to change, problem solving, and communication and conflict resolution are essential.
-They will not only improve negotiation and conflict resolution skills, but also help with risk management, time management, and quality management.
+Of course, time management, negotiation, adapting to change, problem-solving, and communication and conflict resolution are essential.
+Improving your ability to negotiate and resolve conflict helps you manage risk, save time, and enhance quality results.

-When you are an accomplished project manager, few things will upset you or hurt your confidence in your ability to lead the project to a successful end.
-Use your project skills to help others on your team develop their project management skills.
+In summary, it’s important to consider building or enhancing your project management skills.
+Because, when you are an accomplished project manager, few things will upset you or hurt your confidence in your ability to succeed in business.
+Use your project skills to help others on your team to develop their project management skills.
 Lead by example, and provide opportunities for other team members to manage parts of the project.
 Also, be aware of your own strengths and weaknesses.
 Just as you review a project at its completion, make sure that you review your own performance, and identify what you can do better next time.